- Découvertes

 - In a small saucepan, heat a little olive oil over medium heat and sauté the shallot until translucent.

-- Add the port, balsamic vinegar, and sugar.
+- Add the Port, balsamic vinegar, and sugar.
 Bring to a boil.

-Preparation of red mullet fillets:
+Preparation of the red mullet fillets:

 - Season the red mullet fillets with salt and pepper.

-- Heat the olive oil in a skillet over medium-high heat.
+- Heat the olive oil in a pan over medium-high heat.

 - Remove the fillets from the pan and let them rest for a few moments.

-Serve immediately
+Serve everything immediately

 Ingredients